 Over or Under-Watering

 Besides the weather, other common reasons why citrus trees lose their leaves are improper watering or a lack of nutrients.

 Over and under-watering is fairly easy to do, but as a general rule: only water when the first 2-4 inches of soil are dry.
 This should be about once a week.
-Any more and the tree will either get wet feet or too much drought stress.
+Any more or less and the tree will either get wet feet or drought stress.

 Lack of Nutrients